 [The student walks off in a snit, giving the audience a Male Gaze look at her rear]

-Doing It by Melvin Burgess subverts the hell out of this trope by showing just how psychologically messed up a teacher would have to be to want to have sex with her student and why, on the long run, this sort of relationship would be damaging to the student in question on the long run.
+- Doing It by Melvin Burgess subverts the hell out of this trope by showing just how psychologically messed up a teacher would have to be to want to have sex with her student and why, in the long run, this sort of relationship would be damaging to the student in question.

 Live Action TV